Proposals for 2025 Symposia and Minisymposia

 Download a sample symposium proposal (PDF) to use as a guide when submitting your proposal.

 Your proposal should be firm before submitting, meaning that the agreement of the chair and speakers has already been obtained.
+Click the button at the top of the page to log into the 2025 site and submit your proposal.
 The proposal site will direct you to provide the following (all character limits include spaces):

 - Contact information (institutions, emails, addresses) and COI disclosures for the moderator and speakers.
 Note: all proposed speakers are required to have a free My SfN account